-The reason that we have this situation, is the fact that the agile way of working has its origins in small scale, a few teams that develops small software systems, small applications with low security, making the complexity lower.
+The reason that we have this situation, is the fact that the agile way of working has its origins in small scale, a few teams that develops small software systems, small applications often with low security, making the complexity lower.
 This leads to that in small systems (hardware or software), faults can be found and corrected, despite the lack of RT.
-In software, this is done by refactoring , which original meaning in short, was to redesign and restructure, to better fulfil the non-functional requirements, but with preserved functionality.
+In software, structural faults or bugs, are corrected by refactoring , which original meaning in short, was to redesign and restructure, to better fulfil the non-functional requirements, but with preserved functionality.
 A few agile teams can be compared to a smaller organization, no matter domain, where much of the information is stored only in the heads of the employees, which makes the access to documentation low, especially the system documentation regarding the whole system.
 This is however possible, because we with the lower level of complexity, do not need to prioritize overview, structure and order, and therefore do not need to keep work with RT in focus.
-And with lower levels of documentation, the needed information is in the heads of the employees instead, which will per se give us greater flexibility to make changes, since we do not need to update too much documents.
+And with lower levels of documentation, only having the needed information in the heads of the employees instead, which will per se give us greater flexibility to make changes, since we do not need to update too much documentation.
 But, even in small systems, a low level of documentation, means low RT, which means increased risk taking.
 Refactoring frankly means trying to solve the symptoms we always will get, from an earlier neglected systems design, which is our root cause.
 Here we also need to be vigilant, since the small-scale agile way of working does not need RT, since refactoring can be done, does not mean that we can add RT when we want it.
 Rather it is the completely other way around, RT cannot be added without completely changing the concept of agile.
 Why?
 Because in agile there is no structured systems design, and the non-functional requirements are neglected as well, leading to that the complexity is not reduced.
 This means that the functional requirements will be incorrect and therefore in constant change, throughout the whole development until the product is ready.
 Adding RT to agile, will give a tremendous administrative work due to the constant change of the requirements, which will slow the agile processes down considerably.

-Scaling up a way of working, always leads to higher complexity, since we need more teams to take care of the task, and that the system to develop is bigger.
+Scaling up a way of working, always leads to higher complexity, since we need more teams to take care of the bigger tasks, since the system to develop is bigger.
 This leads to the need of a RT, since it is no longer enough with information in employees head can be presented orally for other employees.
 Instead, we to a high degree need requirements-, system-, verification and validation documentation already from start as well in the form of documentation.
 And as we stated above, if we add RT to agile, the concept of agile is lost, which makes the continued concept of agile unscalable, and not suitable for big software systems, since RT is a must, to not have unproportional big risks.
-Once again, we can see that for big software systems, the bottom-up strategy of false continuous integration (false since no systems design has been done) to achieve the system, will only lead to the impossible task of making the high-level system documentation for big systems in hindsight.
+Once again, we can see that for big software systems, the bottom-up strategy of false continuous integration (false since no systems design has been done) to achieve the system, will only lead to the impossible task of making the high-level system documentation and RT for big systems in hindsight.
 And copying the written code in production to produce the system documentation, will not help in order to understand the total system, and why it was done this way and not another way.
 The neglection of making a systems design, which in turn leads to an improper RT or lack of RT at all, is instead a top risk for not making the product right, and is for big systems never interchangeable with having flexibility to make the right product.
-This becomes even more obvious when looking at all aspects of achieving a good way of working by SOSD – Systemic Organizational Systems Design, see this blog post for further information.
+This becomes even more obvious when looking at all aspects of achieving a flourishing way of working, see this series of articles about System Collaboration Deductions.

 There are many areas to understand in order to achieve a RT with high standard; Information (communication and documented information), Metadata, Version control, Architecture (Product structure), Baselines, Requirements Traceability (deep-dive) and Configuration Management.
 There are also other areas like Tags and labels, that are more connected to CMS systems, but still helpful for faster searching, when specific information needs to be found.
 When we have all the details for the respective areas, we can finally deepen RT, the what, the why and why not do it in another way.